parabola949/a10cII-matric/README.md

 If you don't have that file, you can copy the one from this repo.

 After launching DCS, make sure to go into your settings and select the new MFCD view, and restart.
-Then remember to map the buttons!
+Once DCS is running, edit the deck to fix the MFCD mirror locations - click on the MFCD in the edit, Advanced > Show capture selection window - Set height and width to 300 (or whatever you changed it to), then drag the capture window over the MFCD in DCS